ioanc/k8s-network-troubleshooting/others/strongswan-ikev2-roadwarrior.md

   for ESP and will fail to establish the CHILD_SA without it.
 - `rekey_time = 0` prevents disconnect issues when the client is behind NAT.
 - `eap-dynamic` allows Windows to negotiate MSCHAPv2 via EAP-NAK.
+- `proposals` lists MODP_2048 first (Windows 11 picks it) with MODP_1024 as fallback —
+  Windows 10 ignores the `NegotiateDH2048_AES256` registry key on some builds and only offers MODP_1024.
+- MODP_1024 is cryptographically weak — acceptable for a test lab, remove for production.

 ---